Skip to content

 The college recognizes that students who have been drinking alcohol and/or using drugs (whether such use is voluntary or involuntary) at the time that sexual misconduct occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
 Snow College strongly encourages students to report incidents of sexual misconduct to college and to further encourage such reporting a student who is (1) a victim of an act of sexual misconduct, (2) a witness to an act of sexual misconduct (bystander), or (3) who learns of an act of sexual violence; and who reports to the College or law enforcement, in good faith, an allegation related to an act of sexual misconduct or who participates in good faith in an investigation of an act of sexual misconduct will not be subject to the Student Code of Conduct disciplinary sanctions for use of possession of alcohol or drugs.
 Students granted amnesty under this policy may be required to complete an educational program regarding alcohol or other drugs, counseling, or a substance abuse assessment as determined by the appropriate college official.
 This amnesty provision does not apply to the perpetrator of sexual misconduct.

 Smoking: Snow College prohibits the use of all forms of Tobacco and Vape Products on College Property.
-This includes college-owned student housing, owned or leased by the College, and all outdoor areas owned or leased by the College.
+This includes college-owned student housing, buildings owned or leased by the College, and all outdoor areas owned or leased by the College.
 When any person enters College Property, any Tobacco or Vape Products shall be extinguished and disposed of in an appropriate receptacle at the perimeter of College Property or securely stored and not used while on College Property.

 Solicitation: Sales by students on campus is strictly forbidden without prior approval from the college’s Scheduling Office and according to college policy.